quicwg/base-drafts/draft-ietf-quic-transport.md

 for reachability on a path.
 An endpoint sends a PATH_RESPONSE in response as per
 {{migrate-validate}}.

 PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are "probing" frames.
-If an endpoint has received packets containing only these frames from a given peer address, it MUST NOT send other types of frames to that address.
+Until an endpoint receives packets containing other frames from a given peer address, it MUST NOT send other types of frames to that address.

 ### Initiating Connection Migration {#initiating-migration}